Have you been charged with Perjury?

 Where will my case be heard?

-A charge of Perjury will most likely be heard in the County Court, but may also now may be heard in the Magistrates Court.
+A charge of Perjury will most likely be heard in the County Court but may be heard in the Magistrates Court.

 What to do next?